-These two groups of poplar trees have been established in plantation style rows (as highlighted by photographs 1 and 2).
+These two groups of poplar trees have been established in plantation style rows.
 Individually within the group the trees range up to height of approximately 15 m with stem diameters not generally exceeding 30 cm.
 Due to their observed vitality and structural form (multiple occurrences of storm damage were observed - limb and whole stem failure), it is reasonable to advance that they are low quality trees with limited levels of sustainability.